amyglan/amyglan.github.io/about.md

 ---
 layout: page
 title: About Me
-tagline: Max Base
+tagline: Akshay's Personal Blog
 ---

-I’m a compiler engineer, low-level developer and full-stack programmer in the world like others.
+I like to design systems, can write code and I host people in Himalayas.

 #### Because this page contains some private information, you need a password to view the details.